plone/training/theming/theme-package.rst

      css:theme="#front-page-slider"
      css:if-not-content=".section-front-page.template-document_view" />

-Currently the slider is still static, but we will change that later.
+Currently the slider is still static, but we will change that later in :ref:`create-dynamic-slider-content-in-plone`.

 Title and Description
 +++++++++++++++++++++